Sure Dividend

 As you can see, earnings-per-share fell steeply in 2009 during the worst part of the Great Recession.
 This should come as no surprise since investing is hardly recession-resistant.
 During recessions, stock markets typically decline.
 For asset managers, this can lower assets under management and fees.
 That said, Franklin Resources recovered quickly, and saw earnings jump in 2010 and thereafter.

 While the company entered another downturn in fiscal 2020 due to the coronavirus pandemic, the company remained profitable, which allowed it to continue raising its dividend.
-It is also in a position to return to growth in the current fiscal year, assuming a continued economic recovery.
+Therefore, the company has a strong track record of dividend growth through recessions.

 Valuation & Expected Returns

-We expect that Franklin Resources will earn $2.55 per share in the fiscal year 2023.
-The stock has a price-to-earnings ratio of 11.9.
+We expect that Franklin Resources will earn $2.15 per share in the fiscal year 2025.
+The stock has a price-to-earnings ratio of 9.6.
 This is above our fair value P/E estimate of 9.0.
-A compressing valuation multiple could reduce annualized total returns significantly moving forward.
+A compressing valuation multiple could reduce annualized total returns moving forward.

 Final Thoughts